Library Resources for Incoming Law Students

 Print materials placed on reserve by Law School faculty can be searched by course name, course instructor, or course ID in the law library catalog.

-1. Go to the law library website (https://law.unlv.edu/law-library).
-Click the Search the Catalog tab and select Advanced Search.
+1. Go to the law library website (https://law.unlv.edu/law-library) and click on Advanced Search.

 2. Select Course Reserves.
 You may also use search filters such as Course Instructor and Course Name to narrow your search.